-It's also quite possible that one of your staff, or a cleaner, will be bribed, seduced, or otherwise coerced into creating a vulnerability (especially if you're dealing with Abdurrahman rather than Bruno).
-So frequent operational testing is a good idea, along with sensor overlap, means to detect equipment substitution (such as seals), strict configuration management, and tamper-resistant cabling.
+It's also quite possible that one of your staff, or a cleaner, will be bribed, seduced or whatever into creating a vulnerability (and especially if you're dealing with Abdurrahman rather than Bruno).
+So frequent operational testing is a good idea, along with sensor overlap, means to detect equipment substitution (such as seals), strict configuration management and tamper-resistant cabling.
 (Serious sites insist that alarm maintenance and testing be done by two people rather than one.)

 The old-fashioned way of protecting the communications between the alarm sensors and the controller was physical: lay multiple wires to each sensor and bury them in concrete, or use armored gas-pressurized cables.
 The more modern way is to encrypt the communications.
-An example is Argus, a system originally developed for nuclear labs, which uses DES encryption to protect sensor links [303].
+An example is Argus, a system originally developed for nuclear labs which uses DES encryption to protect sensor links [292].

-But the more typical attack on communications is to go for the link between the alarm controller and the security company that provides or organizes the response force.
+But the more usual attack on communications is to go for the link between the alarm controller and the security company which provides or organizes the response force.

-Bruno calls his rival gallery claiming to be from the security company that handles its alarms.
-He says that he's updating his computers and he needs the serial number on their alarm controller unit.
-An office junior helpfully gives it to him, not realizing that the serial number on the box is also the cryptographic key that secures the communications.
-Bruno buys an identical controller for \$200 and, after spending half an hour learning how to use an EEPROM programmer, he has a functionally identical unit, which he splices into his rival's phone line.
-This continues to report "all's well" even when it isn't.
+Bruno phones up his rival gallery claiming to be from the security company that handles their alarms.
+He says that they're updating their computers so could they please tell him the serial number on their alarm controller unit?
+An office junior helpfully does so - not realising that the serial number on the box is also the cryptographic key that secures the communications.
+Bruno buys an identical controller for \$200 and, after half an hour learning how to use an EEPROM programmer, he has a functionally identical unit which he splices into his rival's phone line.
+This continues to report 'all's well' even when it isn't.

-Substituting bogus alarm equipment, or using a computer that mimics it, is known as spoofing.
-There have been many reports of 'black boxes' that spoof the older or less well-designed alarm controllers.
-In one case, thieves made off with \$1.5 million in jade statuary and gold jewelry imported from China, a theft which drove the importer into bankruptcy.
+Substituting bogus alarm equipment, or a computer that mimics it, is known as 'spoofing'.
+There have been many reports of 'black boxes' which spoof the older or less well designed alarm controllers.
+For example, thieves made off with \$1.5 million in jade statuary and gold jewelry imported from China, driving the importer into bankruptcy.
 The alarm system protecting its warehouse in Hackensack, New Jersey, was cut off.
-Normally, that would have triggered an alarm at a security company, but the burglars had attached a homemade electronic device to an external cable to ensure a continuous "all's well" signal [371].
+Normally that would trigger an alarm at a security company, but the burglars attached a homemade electronic device to an external cable to insure continuous voltage [360].

-With modern systems, either the alarm controller in the vault sends a cryptographic pseudorandom sequence to the alarm company, which will assume the worst if it's interrupted, or the alarm company sends the controller periodic random challenges, which are encrypted and returned, just as with IFF.
+With modern systems, either the alarm controller in the vault sends a cryptographic pseudorandom sequence to the alarm company, which will assume the worst if it's interrupted, or the alarm company sends periodic random challenges to the controller which are encrypted and returned, just as with IFF.